 Low-carb, Low-sugar and Low Sodium

-I have a sweet tooth, so being able to snack on sugar-free chocolates, mini cakes and other treats is making this program much easier to follow.
+I have a sweet tooth, so snacking on sugar-free chocolates, mini cakes, and other low carb treats makes this program much more comfortable to follow.
 There are rules for how to eat and incorporate the snacks in the program.
-So in phase 1, they teach you by eliminating medium to high glycemic ingredients how to navigate the program and get into the low carb and low sugar mindset.
+So in phase 1, they teach you by eliminating medium to high glycemic ingredients to navigate the program and get into the low carb and low sugar mindset.

 Setting and Tracking Health Goals

-So far, two months are done, and I love it.
+So far, I have lost just shy of 50lbs in one year.
 Being low carb is not as hard as it was previously.
 I have snacks and treats and limits to keep me focussed on my end goal.
-I have lost weight every weigh-in.
-That is a huge motivator to stay on track and avoid slip-ups.
+I’m learning new techniques to cope with destructive behaviours and emotional eating.

-With healthy choices, a little determination and the words NO THANK YOU, I’m well on my way to getting back to that 75lb weight loss mark and my final 100lb goal.
-These numbers may change as I’m guestimating.
-That’s where my perfect weight will be.
-Of course, more discussion with my doctors will follow on this.
+With healthy choices, a little determination, and the words NO THANK YOU, I’m well on my way to getting back to that 75lb weight loss and figure out my healthy goal weight.